tylerjpeterson/Contactor/README.md

 # Contactor
 > Manage contacts from the command line via the macOS Contacts framework.

-Swift module utilizing the [Contacts Framework](https://developer.apple.com/documentation/contacts) to search, add and export contacts in various formats (VCF, text, CSV).
+Swift module utilizing the [Contacts Framework](https://developer.apple.com/documentation/contacts) to search, add, remove and export contacts in various formats (VCF, text, CSV).
 This module requires the Contacts Framework, and is therefore only supported on macOS version 10.11+.

 ## Installation